SwiftDevJournal/WikiDemo/README.md

 This version is a work in progress.
 The iOS version has a selection bug where selecting a page from the page list sets the selection to nil.
 You have to select the page a second time to view and edit its contents in the detail view.

+### Why use @Binding instead of @Bindable with a class?

+If you are wondering why the `selectedPage` property in `PageListView.swift` uses `@Binding` instead of `@Bindable` when `Page` is a class, it's to avoid a build error.
+My initial attempt was to use `@Binding`, but I got the following error:

+> 'init(wrappedValue:)' is unavailable: The wrapped value must be an object that conforms to Observable

+There is no build error when using `@Binding`.

 ## Credits

 This project uses the [Ink Markdown parser](https://github.com/JohnSundell/Ink) by John Sundell.